-As a central point of contact, the Coordination Office is available to interested and registered students for advice and questions concerning the Master's program.
+As a central point of contact, the coordination office MSD is available to interested and registered students for advice and questions concerning the MSD program.

-Additionally, in agreement with the TC, the office performs public relations work, ensures smooth execution of the classes and is the contact point for the relevant faculty representatives.
+Additionally, the office performs public relations work, ensures smooth execution of the classes and is the contact point for the relevant faculty representatives.